AUEB-BALab/fsmove/README.md

 # Practical Fault Detection in Puppet Programs

-This repository contains (code will be added in a coumple of hours) the implementation of an approach that detects faults in Puppet programs including missing ordering relationships and missing notifiers.
+This repository contains (code will be added in a couple of hours) the implementation of an approach that detects faults in Puppet programs including missing ordering relationships and missing notifiers.
 The full decription of this framework will appear at the